PeytonNowlin/SnapStats/PRIVACY.md

 - **Resource Information**: Information about resources loaded by the current page is collected, including file names, types, sizes, and load times.
 - **Historical Data**: The extension stores your previous performance measurement data locally in your browser's storage.

-All data collected by SnapStats is stored **locally** on your device using Chrome's storage API.
+All data collected by SnapStats is stored **locally** on your device using the browser's localStorage API.
 We do not transmit any data to external servers, and we do not use any tracking or analytics services.

 ## Permissions